 #10: Black and Red Hair

-This black and red hair color makes an ombre color that matches a sleek or voluminous style.
+This black and red hair color makes an ombre dark red hair color that matches a sleek or voluminous style.
 Customize your tresses with black red hair color, and give them a fiery touch.

 #11: Dark Plum Red Hair